 - Break a few pocky sticks in half and place on top of the cupcake to finish decorating.

+I started to use seaweed in my recipes and cooking when I lived in Japan.
 Seaweed is an important part of the Japanese diet, from sushi making to simple stocks and salads.
-Here is a list of the seaweeds that I regularly use for cooking and that you can find in my recipes.
+Now, back in Ireland I continue to integrate seaweed into all types of recipes!
+Here is a list of the seaweeds that I regularly use for cooking.

 Kombu (kelp) seaweed